 Classic Trucks History

-In the first several years of the horseless carriage, pickup trucks were simply modified cars.
-It was not uncommon for automobile owners who needed more storage area to remove the rear trunk and install a wooden bed.
+In the early 1900's, pickup trucks were simply modified cars.
+It was not uncommon for automobile owners who needed more storage area to remove the rear trunk and install an improvised wooden bed.

 First Ford Truck